 - BROWSER CHECK.
 Google Chrome offers a browser security scan to check for malicious extensions.
 You can also perform checks on other browsers like Firefox and Edge.
 Any installed extensions should be familiar.

 - CLEAN START.
 For Apple computers, when performing a shutdown or restart, there is an option to “Reopen windows when logging back in.”
 Usually you will not want to have this box checked because it will result in all your open programs and files opening again.
+When you restart weekly, be sure to remove this checkmark.

 - CONTACTS.
 Most people store their contacts using their web-based email service, or on their smartphone.
 The contacts are have automatically backed up and synchronized.
 If you use some other method of saving and organizing contacts you will want to back those up.
 For example, with Microsoft Outlook, you should export all of your contacts manually to a PST file.
 Depending on how frequently you add or change contacts, you may want to backup with more or less frequency.